Conditions for Darwinian evolution in compartmentalized autocatalytic reaction networks

 \subsection{Critical interval in a general growth and division process is bounded by that in the serial dilution protocol}

-Now, we return to the general GD protocols with the dilution rate $\phi(t) = {\frac{dV}{dt}}/{V}$ discussed in Sec.\,A. Under such GD protocols, parametrized by cycle interval $\varDelta t$ and long-term dilution rate $\bar{\phi}$, similar to the SD protocol, we discuss the condition for the same ACSs to exhibit bistability.

-Our main result is that the parameter region exhibiting bistability for the general GD protocol is bounded by that of SD and CSTR: if $r(x)$ is a convex function of $x$, i.e., $\frac{d^2r}{dx^2}>0$, all of the parameter regions ($\varDelta t$ and $\bar{\phi}$) where there is bistability under SD are included within the bistable region under the general dilution protocols, which in turn is included within the region exhibiting bistability under the CSTR protocol (see Appendix Sec.\,\ref{sec:proof} for the proof).
+The ACSs can also exhibit bistability under general GD protocols with the dilution rate $\phi(t) = {\frac{dV}{dt}}/{V}$, cycle interval $\varDelta t$ and long-term dilution rate $\bar{\phi}$, similar to the SD protocol.
+Our result shows that the parameter region exhibiting bistability for the general GD protocol is bounded by that of SD and CSTR: if $r(x)$ is a convex function of $x$, i.e., $\frac{d^2r}{dx^2}>0$, all of the parameter regions ($\varDelta t$ and $\bar{\phi}$) where there is bistability under SD are included within the bistable region under the general dilution protocols, which in turn is included within the region exhibiting bistability under the CSTR protocol (see Appendix Sec.\,\ref{sec:proof} for the proof).